• XARAGUA

 Description

 The XAM-7 Kiskeya Compact is a sovereign sidearm born from the fusion of ancient peasant weaponry and indigenous engineering.
 Inspired by the traditional self-defense tools of rural communities and enhanced with African mechanical wisdom, this compact air-powered pistol features a manual pump system, requiring no gas, electricity, or imported parts.
 Every line of its frame reflects the resilience of land-owning farmers and the ingenuity of precolonial blacksmith traditions.
-Designed for autonomy, built for dignity, and protected under indigenous law, the XAM-7 is not just a weapon — it is an ancestral legacy rearmed.

 ---